autonlab/auton-survival/README.md

 ### `auton_survival.experiments`

 Modules to perform standard survival analysis experiments.
-This module provides a top-level interface to run `auton_survival` style experiments of survival analysis, involving cross-validation style experiments with multiple different survival analysis models at different horizons of event times.
+This module provides a top-level interface to run `auton-survival` style experiments of survival analysis, involving cross-validation style experiments with multiple different survival analysis models at different horizons of event times.